The-Strategy-Unit/open-plan-docs/docs/user-guide/explain-my-results.md

 Results are delivered as an Excel workbook.
 The cover sheet explains the contents of each sheet in the workbook.

-The 'results' are contained in the 'estimated_capacity_needs' sheet.
+The results are contained in the `estimated_capacity_needs.xlsx` file.

 In this sheet, each row describes a type of resource.